tracim/tracim/doc/backend/setting.md

 ```

 - `entityid`: String: The Entity ID of the Service Provider (SP).
 It uniquely identifies your service.
-- `metadata`: Metadata settings for the SAML configuration. local and remote are arrays of strings for defining metadata sources.
-In this example, two remote identity providers (IdPs) are configured.
+- `metadata`: Metadata settings for the SAML configuration.
+  - `local`: Array[string]: List of absolute path to local xml metadata files for idp configuration.
+  - `remote`: Array[Object]: List of objects containing a property `url` with the url of the remote xml metadata file for idp configuration.
 - `service`: Service-related settings for the SP.
   - `sp`: Service Provider-specific settings.
     - `endpoints`: Configuration for various endpoints, such as Assertion Consumer Service (ACS) and Single Logout Service (SLO).